edupoux/MVA_2023_SL/README.md

 ## details for the QUIZZ

 The QUIZZ will be composed of comprehension questions regarding the course you've just watched.
-You will have 30 minutes to complete the Google form which will be activated after the course and closed 30 minutes after.
+You will have 15 minutes to complete the Google form which will be activated after the main part of the course and closed 15 minutes after.
+We will then briefly discuss the answers.

 ## details for the PROJECT
 You will be given a list of papers to choose from.